A Duel at Carisbrooke Castle

 Ordnance Survey town plan of central Newport, Isle of Wight, circa 1860, via National Library of Scotland

-THe Wheatsheaf also appears to have been a departure point for transits over to Portsmouth, via passage provided by Mr James Beazley.
+The Wheatsheaf also appears to have been a departure point for transits over to Portsmouth, via passage provided by Mr James Beazley.
 His new pub in Ryde in 1811, (the Bugle), also seems to have been the departure point of the Royal Mail coach to Newport, presumably after receiving the mail from Portsmouth via the passage operated by Beazley.

 The Quebec Hotel in Portsmouth features in the tale of another Solent duel, in 1845, but that is another story for another day…